Pink Coloured Open litter box with a scoop on it

 What We LikeWhat We Don’t

-Optimizes room layoutLimited size options available
+Optimizes room layoutLimited sizing options available

 Often includes high sides for privacyIt is not suitable for cats who prefer open spaces